ElenaCKay/python_oop/README.md

 ## The four pillars of OOP

 1. Encapsulation -> Classes are self-contained, hiding details from users.
+Used to protect important variables / objects.
 2. Abstraction -> You don't always need to know how something works to use it.
 3. Inheritance -> Inherit the variables and methods from the parent class.
-4. Polymorphism ->
+4. Polymorphism -> Methods can have the same name but act differently.

 To create a child from a class you can pass the child the parent class as a parameter.
 example: